 There is a lot of information in this article, so you may still have questions.
 The main takeaway is that with financing your phone bill will be interest-free and more transparent—the amount of your bill going towards paying off your new phone is clearer.
 Your options for device ownership have evolved (beyond buying it outright at full price) and there are more ways to upgrade without necessarily taking on future costs.
 Lastly, your monthly bill could become more affordable if you agree to a leasing agreement or other special offers.

-We hope this makes you feel better equipped with enough knowledge to confidently purchase that new mobile device you’re after.
-Check out the latest phones here and visit your closest Best Buy location to get dialed in.
+We hope this makes you feel better equipped, with enough knowledge to confidently purchase that new mobile device you’re after.
+Check out the latest phones, start your mobile activation from home, or visit your closest Best Buy location to get dialed in.